top of page

 4. Use express mail for small shipments

 If you are shipping small items, usually under 10 kilos, consider using express mail services such as DHL or FedEx.
-This saves you the trouble of declaring your shipment for customs and paying outsized fees for first / last mile deliveries.
+This saves you the trouble of personally declaring your shipment for customs and paying outsized fees for first / last mile deliveries.
 Think about the value of your time - is it really worth it?
 Courier services normally consolidate small packages into big consignments to achieve better price points with airlines, which makes them a better alternative for shipping small parcels.

 5. Get your paperwork right

 Make sure your export shipping documents are in good order to avoid delays or incurring fines from authorities.
 If your contract term is DDP, you want to make sure your export paperwork is compliant with the destination country's import customs regulations.
-At Delta Global Solutions, our foreign trade teams specialize in drafting documents for import, export and transit shipments, from commercial invoices and packing lists to certificates of origin and permits for special cargo.
+At Delta Global Solutions, our foreign trade teams specialize in drafting documents for import, export and transit shipments, from commercial invoices and packing lists to certificates of conformity and permits for special cargo.

 6. Avoid miscommunication